developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 -----

 ## II.
 Access Licensing System
-After a licensing agreement is purchased from Zebra or a Zebra reseller, an email will be sent to the licensing company's representative containing user credentials for accessing the [Zebra Enterprise Software Licensing system](https://zebra-licensing.flexnetoperations.com/flexnet/operationsportal/logon.do).
+After a licensing agreement is purchased from Zebra or a Zebra reseller, an email is sent to the licensing company's representative containing user credentials for accessing the Zebra Enterprise Software Licensing system (**also new starting with EB 2.0**).

-* **Log into the [Zebra Licensing system](https://zebra-licensing.flexnetoperations.com/flexnet/operationsportal/logon.do) to:**
+* **Log into the [Zebra licensing system](https://zebra-licensing.flexnetoperations.com/flexnet/operationsportal/logon.do) to:**
 	* Place an order for licenses
 	* See the status of existing orders
 	* Assign licenses to devices or deployments